notxcharles/Body-Composition-Analysis/README.md

 ##### Body Weight
 I have tracked my body weight, BMI, Body Fat %, Muscle %, Visceral Fat % and RMI using Omron's BF508.
 - All of these stats are estimated, however I have used the same set of scales throughout.
 Some data is missing, which I will fill with estimated values
+- There is a significant amount of missing data between May 2022 and May 2023.
+This was because I lacked the strength to be able to balance and remain stable enough on the scales for long enough for them to measure my body composition

 ##### Exercise Information
 Apple Health - All recorded workout data will be in Apple Health<br>